HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Administrator

 * Arguments:
-	* `target-guild` - The guild to send the announcement too - Optional Snowflake
+	* `target-guild` - The ID of the target guild to send the announcement too. - Optional Snowflake

 ---
 ### Command name: `help`